Litterbox/notes/week_07_rails/intro_to__rails/readme.md

 - Process with: ERb
 - Output format: HTML

-## Instance varialbes for data into our views
+## Instance variables for data into our views

 - inside a controller action include
 	```